 For many years I didn’t see many patients using tobacco.
 I admit I’ve been lax in talking about risks because there seemed to be more pressing things to discuss in my limited time at appointments.
-Recently I’m seeing more kids who are trying nicotine due to e-cigarettes.
+Recently I’m seeing more kids who are trying nicotine due to e-cigarettes and vaping.
 These are marketed as a safer option, giving kids a false sense of safety while filling their desire to take risks.
-E-cigarette use is not safe or cool.
+Vaping is not safe or cool.

 Tobacco is a problem